Papal tiara: Abandonment of the tiara

 Pope Paul VI was crowned with a tiara at the papal coronation.
 As happened sometimes with previous popes, a new tiara was used, donated by the city of Milan, where he was archbishop before his election.
 It was not covered in jewels and precious gems, and was sharply cone-shaped.
 It was also distinctly heavier than the Palatine Tiara previously in use.
 Near the end of the third session of the Second Vatican Council in 1964, Paul VI descended the steps of the papal throne in St. Peter's Basilica and ascended to the altar, on which he laid the tiara as a sign of the renunciation of human glory and power in keeping with the renewed spirit of the council.
 It was announced that the tiara would be sold and the money obtained would be given to charity.
 The tiara was purchased by Catholics in the United States and is now kept in the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C.
 It is on permanent display in Memorial Hall along with the stole that Pope John XXIII wore at the opening of the Second Vatican Council.

 Paul VI's abandonment of use of one of the most striking symbols of the papacy was highly controversial with many Traditionalist Catholics, some of whom continue to campaign for its reinstatement.
 Certain voices went so far as to brand Paul VI an antipope, arguing that no valid pope would surrender the papal tiara.

 His immediate successor, Pope John Paul I, decided against a coronation, replacing it with an "inauguration".
-It was officialized in 1996 within the apostolic constitution Universi Dominici gregis after which Benedict XVI and Pope Francis did not have a coronation rite with the Papal Tiara.
+It was codified in 1996 within the apostolic constitution Universi Dominici gregis after which Benedict XVI and Pope Francis did not have a coronation rite with the Papal Tiara.
 After John Paul I's sudden death, Pope John Paul II told the congregation at his inauguration: "This is not the time to return to a ceremony and an object considered, wrongly, to be a symbol of the temporal power of the Popes."

 Paul VI's 1975 Apostolic Constitution Romano Pontifici Eligendo on the manner of electing the Pope, still envisaged that his successors would be crowned.
 Pope John Paul II, in his 1996 Apostolic Constitution Universi Dominici gregis, removed all mention of a papal coronation, replacing it with a reference to an "inauguration".
 The use of Papal Tiara in solemn ceremonies was left by Paul VI.